villano-lab/galactic-spin-W1/paper/paper.md

 # Statement of Need

 Rotation curves present one of the key empirical artifacts through which dark matter can be observed and analyzed [@1978ApJ-225L-107R].
-However, common understanding of rotation curves is lacking within the field of astrophysics (source), especially in students and young academics in this field (source).
-Furthermore, the software and tools used in actually developing rotation curves fall into an even deeper level esotericism, exacerbated by various factors including poor accessibility and outdated code (source: GIPSY) and lack of open-source resources available.
-We therefore have created a Github repository consisting of Jupyter notebooks, data files, and notes comprising a module of rotation curve learning.
-(OUR PROGRAM/MODULE NAME) is designed to present an easily-accessible open-source platform for developing basic rotation curves in an annotated, tutorial form for both academics and curious individuals with little or no experience with rotation curves.
-With MODULE NAME, users can follow step-by-step instructions and explanations in developing their own rotation curves.
+However, a thorough description of the rotation curve building process is insufficient in scientific publications.
+Furthermore, the software and tools used in developing rotation curves are outdated and are lacking a straightforward implementation (source: GIPSY).
+A rigorous and easily applicable learning module is needed to provide an accessible tool to any individual who is interested in investigating the effect of dark matter in spiral galaxies through rotation curves.
+The modules in our workshop are designed to present a convenient open-source platform for developing basic rotation curves.
+The annotated tutorials are aimed for both academics and curious individuals with little or no experience with rotation curves.
+Users can follow step-by-step instructions and explanations in building their own rotation curves, as well as engaging in activities.
 The primary goal of this project is to present rotation-curve development and research in a versatile and approachable format for any individual to explore, learn, and build upon.

 # Learning Objectives